ArlCIbe/CCMod3/Node/fetchvsaxios.md

 Setting bandwidth limits for node.js
 Compatible with spec-compliant FormData and Blob (including node.js) Client side support for protecting against XSRF

+Axios request is ok when status is 200 and statusText is ‘OK’.

+Fetch request is ok when response object contains the ok property.

+Axios performs automatic transforms of JSON data.

+Fetch is a two-step process when handling JSON data- first, to make the actual request; second, to call the .json() method on the response.

+Axios allows cancelling request and request timeout.

+Fetch does not.

+Axios has the ability to intercept HTTP requests.

+Fetch, by default, doesn’t provide a way to intercept requests.

+Axios has built-in support for download progress.

+Fetch does not support upload progress.

+Axios has wide browser support.

+Fetch only supports Chrome 42+, Firefox 39+, Edge 14+, and Safari 10.1+ (This is known as Backward Compatibility).

+Axios “GET” call ignores data content

+Fetch “GET” call can have body content

+wrapping something inside curly braces in html injects a JS value w/o a state variable, the page won't uypdate